-And there is no better person to learn it from than Mariana Acuna.
-In her role at The Foundry, she trains studios all over North and South America in all aspects of compositing in Nuke, but particularly in deep.
+There is no better person to learn it from than Mariana Acuna.
+In her role at The Foundry, she trains studios all over North and South America in all aspects of compositing in the program Nuke, but particularly in deep.

-If you're an intermediate Nuke users who wants to expand your skillset to include the new possibilities offered by deep compositing, this six week online CGWorkshop is for you.
-Mariana begins with a basic overview of deep compositing: movies where it's been used, applications which support deep data, it's pros and cons.
+Mariana begins with a basic overview of deep compositing: movies where it's been used, applications which support deep data, its pros and cons.
 Over the six week teaching period, she'll take you through techniques for creating, reading, rendering and comping deep images.
 Each week there's an assignment to complete, and you'll receive feedback both via the private classroom forum and live weekly webinars where you'll connect with Mariana and your classmates to review work and discuss issues (these are always recorded for those who can't make it.)

-Don't miss this chance to learn from one of The Foundry's own training team.
+Don't miss this chance to learn from one of the industry experts in this ever growing area of compositing.

 Mariana Acuna is a Digital Artist with many years of professional experience in the Film Industry.Read More »